Zucchini Noodle Mock Pasta Salad (Video)

 - fresh-ground black pepper to taste

-Can this Zucchini Noodle Pasta Salad be a main dish?
+Can the Zucchini Pasta Salad be a main dish?

 This mock pasta salad made with zucchini noodles is wonderful served as a low-carb side dish, but since it has Italian Sausage included, I’d be happy with a big bowl of this for a delicious low-carb dinner.
-You could also increase the amount of sausage if you prefer.
+You could increase the amount of sausage if you prefer serving it as a main dish.

-- Whether you choose turkey or pork Italian Sausage, brown the sausages over medium heat, turning often; then move them to a cutting board to cool.
+- Brown the sausages over medium heat, turning often; then move them to a cutting board to cool.
 (Some sausage comes 5 in a package, even better!)

-- While the sausage cooks, blend or whisk together basil pesto, purchased vinaigrette dressing and some black pepper.
+- While sausage cooks, whisk together basil pesto, purchased vinaigrette dressing and some black pepper.
 (I used Newman’s Own Olive Oil and Vinegar Dressing (affiliate link) which is really low in sugar.)

-- Drain a jar of roasted red peppers, pat dry with paper towels, and cut into bite-sized pieces.
-Drain a can of olives.
-Thinly slice enough green onions to make 1/4 cup.
+- Drain roasted red peppers, pat dry with paper towels, and cut into bite-sized pieces.
+Drain olives.
+Thinly slice green onions to make 1/4 cup.
 (Photo taking must have broken down on those two ingredients!)

 - As soon as sausage is cool enough to handle, cut into slices about 3/8 inches (1 cm.) thick.